Traverse City Pit Spitters: 2019 inaugural season

 May 28, 2019, served as the opening day for the Pit Spitters as they defeated the Green Bay Booyah 2–1 before 2,274 fans.
 The Pit Spitters advanced to the playoffs with an overall record of 52–20 (.722), winning both halves of the season.
-In the playoffs, the Pit Spitters first defeated the Kalamazoo Growlers 2-0 (8-1, 5-4) in a best-of-three series and then the Madison Mallards 3–2 to advance to the Northwoods League championship game.
+In the playoffs, the Pit Spitters first defeated the Kalamazoo Growlers 2–0 (8–1, 5–4) in a best-of-three series and then the Madison Mallards 3–2 to advance to the Northwoods League championship game.

 The championship game was played at Pit Spitters Park in front of 4,636 fans as Traverse City had the better overall record.
-The Spitters trailed the Eau Claire Express 2-1 heading to the bottom of the ninth, but two Express errors, including a misplayed bunt off the bat of Traverse City's Andrew Morrow (Michigan State) with two outs allowed catcher Adam Proctor (Michigan State) to score and gave Traverse City a 3–2 victory, giving the Pit Spitters the Northwoods League title in their first season.
+The Spitters trailed the Eau Claire Express 2–1 heading to the bottom of the ninth, but two Express errors, including a misplayed bunt off the bat of Traverse City's Andrew Morrow (Michigan State) with two outs allowed catcher Adam Proctor (Michigan State) to score and gave Traverse City a 3–2 victory, giving the Pit Spitters the Northwoods League title in their first season.

 The 2019 Spitters were led by 1B Morrow (.263 BA, 6 HR, 58 RBI), Mario Camilletti (Central Michigan) (.297 BA, 29 RBI), OF Jake Wilson (Bowling Green) (.280 BA, 4 HR, 45 RBI), and pitchers Andrew Hoffman (Oakland University) (8–0, 1.08 ERA) and Joe Pace (Michigan) (0–1, 6 saves, 0.50 ERA).
 Manager Josh Rebrandt was named Northwoods League Manager of the Year.

-2020 pod season

-On June 25, 2020, following decreasing regulations for the COVID-19 pandemic, the Northwoods League approved the creation of two temporary teams to play during the 2020 season: the Northern Michigan Dune Bears and the Great Lakes Resorters.
-The three teams would be the only ones to play in the Michigan North pod at Turtle Creek Stadium for the season until the playoffs in September.
-On July 5 of the same year, the season was put on pause due a number of players testing positive for the virus.
-Play was supposed to resume on July 10, but was pushed further back to July 19.
-Play resumed that day, but the Dune Bears team had been temporarily dissolved (with the possibility of returning later in the season), leaving the rest of the 2020 season to be played between the Pit Spitters and Resorters.

-Traverse City would advance from the Michigan North Pod to the Michigan pod championship game, losing to the Kalamazoo Mac Daddies, another created team for the unique pandemic season, from the Michigan South pod 4-1 at Turtle Creek Stadium.
-1B Chris Monroe (Illinois-Springfield) (.348 BA, 2 HR, 28 RBI), Mario Camilletti (Central Michigan) (.348 BA, 17 RBI), and All Northwoods League selections SS Spencer Schwellenbach (Nebraska) (.356 BA, 17 RBI, 12 SB) and pitcher Chad Patrick (Purdue University Northwest) (2-1, 3 IP, 1.03 ERA) led the Pit Spitters during the 2020 season.